-Changes can be made with regard to how you intend to approach the company and what skill sets you would like to highlight so that the chances of you getting a positive response from the company is higher.
-If the company finds any unique or relevant work experience you are having which it might need if not now, atleast for the future, then be sure to get a reply from them.
+Changes can be made about how you intend to approach the company and what skill sets you would like to highlight so that the chances of you getting a positive response from the company is higher.
+If the company finds any unique or relevant work experience you are having which it might need if not now, at least for the future, then be sure to get a reply from them.

 What exactly are the benefits of a Letter of interest?

 Letter of interest can be considered as one among the tools to apply for a job seeker.
 The more authentic and engaging your letter is, the better chances you stand for getting a favorable response.

 There are instances when the company is in the initial mode of expansion and they would want people in specific fields, sooner or later.
 And then sometimes the company may need to diversify into other related sectors, wherein your letter of interest will come in handy to them.